rockset/rockset-go-client/openapi/docs/Collection.md

 `func (o *Collection) HasInsertOnly() bool`

 HasInsertOnly returns a boolean if a field has been set.

-### GetEnableExactlyOnceWrites

-`func (o *Collection) GetEnableExactlyOnceWrites() bool`

-GetEnableExactlyOnceWrites returns the EnableExactlyOnceWrites field if non-nil, zero value otherwise.

-### GetEnableExactlyOnceWritesOk

-`func (o *Collection) GetEnableExactlyOnceWritesOk() (*bool, bool)`

-GetEnableExactlyOnceWritesOk returns a tuple with the EnableExactlyOnceWrites field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnableExactlyOnceWrites

-`func (o *Collection) SetEnableExactlyOnceWrites(v bool)`

-SetEnableExactlyOnceWrites sets EnableExactlyOnceWrites field to given value.

-### HasEnableExactlyOnceWrites

-`func (o *Collection) HasEnableExactlyOnceWrites() bool`

-HasEnableExactlyOnceWrites returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)